haykodarb/portfolio/posts/new-forms-of-production.md

 Finally, perhaps it’s most important characteristic, it’s permanence.
 Tecnological developments are borderline impossible to erase.
 Thus, any labour that goes into Open Source Software irrevocably becomes part of a source of collective wealth that benefits the entire planet indiscriminately.

-This characteristics, combined with the possibility of escaping capitalist production both in labour and in consumption are what give Free and Open Source Software it’s revolutionary character.
+These characteristics, combined with the possibility of escaping capitalist production both in labour and in consumption are what give Free and Open Source Software it’s revolutionary character.

 Now, on the topic of actually existing contradictions within the Open Source community and the dialectical relationship it has with Capitalism.